Protea welwitschii: Description

 Protea welwitschii grows as a spreading, multi-stemmed shrub or small, gnarled, bushy tree.
 In tropical East Africa and Zambia it grows to 1–3 m, exceptionally 5 m, in height.
 On the Huíla Plateau in Angola in the 1850s Welwitsch measured it as growing to 12–20 ft.
 Plants growing in dambo in Zambia can have a strange suffrutex form, growing a number of erect, unbranched, annual or short-lived, 1 m stems from ground level.
 In its shrub form it may have an underground bole or root-stock, from which the branches arise.
 The trunk grows to 30 cm in diameter at the base.
 It is gnarled, and covered in an irregularly fissured, brown-black bark.
 The young stems are covered in a brown, tomentose fuzz.

-The leaves are elliptic to oblanceolate in shape, bluish-green in colour, and up to 12 by 9.5cm in size.
+The leaves are elliptic to oblanceolate in shape, bluish-green in colour, and up to 12 by 9.5 cm in size.
 Young leaves are densely covered with velvety white or brown hairs, usually becoming hairless when mature, except for at their base.

-The flower heads are terminal at the end of branches, and usually grouped in clusters of two, or three or four, and are up to 6cm in diameter.
+The flower heads are terminal at the end of branches, and usually grouped in clusters of two, or three or four, and are up to 6 cm in diameter.
 The bracts encircling the inflorescence are coloured white to pale cream according to one source, or pale yellowish to brown according to another, and are covered in silky hairs.
 The bracts can also be pink, although this is uncommon.
-The inner bracts are oblong in shape, and are 5 by 1.5cm in size.
+The inner bracts are oblong in shape, and are 5 by 1.5 cm in size.
 The actual flowers are densely hairy.
 They are coloured creamy-white, and turn rusty brown with age.
 The plant is monoecious with both sexes in each flower.

 The fruit is a densely hairy nut.
 The seeds are not stored for years in the inflorescences such as in some other Protea, but are released nine to twelve months after flowering, and are dispersed by means of the wind, after this simply lying on the ground until an opportune time for germination presents itself.